Skip to main content

 Past research:

-1. Worked as a Post-doctoral Research Fellow in the European Union (FP7) funded MINERVA project (http://minerva-project.eu/), in which a novel high-volume pathology screening approach for improved colon cancer diagnostics was demonstrated using new generation infrared spectroscopic imaging based on spectral histopathology/cytology.
-This was carried out with multi-national collaborations that brought together concepts from optics, photonics, data mining tools, virtual pathology and conventional clinical histopathology.
+1. I was a post-doctoral Research Fellow in the MINERVA project (http://minerva-project.eu/) funded by the European Union (FP7), in which I demonstrated a novel high-volume pathology screening approach for improved cancer diagnostics.
+I used a new generation infrared spectroscopic imaging based on spectral histopathology/cytology.
+I engaged with multi-national collaborations by bringing together concepts from optics, photonics, data mining tools, digital pathology and conventional clinical histopathology and immunohistochemistry.

-2. Jayakrupakar obtained his PhD from the Université de Reims Champagne-Ardenne, France during which the potentials of vibrational spectroscopy as a cancer diagnostic tool were demonstrated via the concepts of spectral histopathology and infrared spectral barcoding in clinical colon tissue and tissue arrays.
+2. I obtained my PhD from the Université de Reims Champagne-Ardenne, France during which the potentials of vibrational spectroscopy as a cancer diagnostic tool were demonstrated via the concepts of spectral histopathology and infrared spectral barcoding in clinical colon tissue and tissue arrays.

 Education and Research Activities